How to Charge an Electric Car

 Before we talk about charging, a word on the equipment.
 It’s useful to keep in mind that no matter how big, snazzy and important the equipment looks, you are still just connecting an appliance to a plug with a wire.

-Confusingly, there are several different types of connector (sockets) and so several different types of cables to match.
+Confusingly, there are several different types of connectors (sockets) and so several different types of cables to match.
 You can read all about the different cable and connector types here.

 But this only matters so you know which public charge points you can access with your particular car.